 He also urged Muslim Americans to cut the transportation of their countries, tear it apart, destroy the economy, burn their companies, eliminate their interests, sink their ships, shoot down their planes, kill them on sea, air, or land.
 Rahman was still allowed to preach in three mosques in New York City, and his devout followers included a person who was responsible for the 1993 World Trade Center bombing and in October 1995 he was convicted of seditious conspiracy, solicitation to murder Egyptian President Hosni Mubarak, conspiracy to commit murder, solicitation to attack U.S. military installations, and conspiracy to conduct bombings.
 In 1996, he was sentenced to life in solitary confinement without parole until he died in 2017.

 Civilization Jihad Operation

-Similar failures happened that allowed the nineteen terrorists come to this country and ultimately perpetrate 9/11.
-The International Apparatus’ though most critical mission was the founding of Al Qaeda.
+Similar failures happened that allowed the nineteen terrorists to come to this country and ultimately perpetrate 9/11.
+The International Apparatus’ most critical mission though was the founding of Al Qaeda.
 But it is not only the violent jihad, they also have another critical mission, which is to subvert and infiltrate and destroy American and Western institutions from within, such as the media or education systems or academia.
 You name it, they are there.